Microsuction Wax removal

 Microsuction will only be conducted for adults over the age of 18 years.
 Children from 15-17 years may have Microsuction conducted in the presence of a parent or legal guardian.

-For wax removal on children under 15 years old, we advise you discuss with your ENT (Ear, Nose and Throat Specialist) or your GP.
+For wax removal on children under 15 years old, we advise you discuss this with your child’s ENT (Ear, Nose and Throat Specialist) or your GP.

 If you have a current ear infection, wax removal cannot be performed.
 See your GP immediately for treatment and/or wait until your infection has cleared completely.